 Comparability and conversion of data elements

-Two pieces of data don't necessarily need to be based on the same data element in order to be comparable or aggregatable.
+Two pieces of data don't necessarily need to be based on the same data element in order to be comparable or aggregately.
 As noted above, it's possible for one data element to be a proper subset of another.
 In addition, it may be possible to convert data from being conformant with one data element to being conformant with another data element.
 This conversion could be lossless or may involve some loss of semantic precision.
 For example, a weight measurement captured in pounds can be seamlessly converted to kilograms.
 Similarly, coded data captured using one value set can be converted to another value set provided mappings are available.
 The nature of the mappings would determine whether any loss of semantics would occur.

 Data Element stringency

 The stringency element allows identifying the types of usages for which the data element is appropriate.
 Some uses (direct comparison of data, auto-population of data, etc.) are inappropriate with loose definitions of elements.
 On the other hand, overly-restrictive data elements can result in a large number of data elements and limited abilities to compare similar but not identical data.
-For now, the definition of what level of constraints are appropriate/necesssary for a given level of stringency is left to implementers, though future versions this specification may assert at least some level of guidance in this area.
+For now, the definition of what level of constraints are appropriate/necessary for a given level of stringency is left to implementers, though future versions this specification may assert at least some level of guidance in this area.

 Definitions